WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 But Gnasher was not stupid.
 He would not make such an obvious mistake.

-There were no moves now that would not end in a stalmate.
+There were no moves now that would not end in a stalemate.

 Gnasher wiped the game away furiously.
 He could really be a sore loser.
 &nbsp;